 It’s better not to take heavy, extra, unnecessary gears.
 To carry the loads up to the last shelter, you can use livestock to reserve more energy to the final climb with less fatigue.
-From the Goosfandsara (Camp II Damavand) to the third barrage (Camp III), there are locals who use the mules to move the gear up and you can use the service.
+From the Goosfandsara (Sheep House, Camp II Damavand) to the third barrage (Camp III), there are locals who use the mules to move the gear up and you can use the service.
 At the final stage of climbing the summit, remove the necessary gears and put them in a smaller backpack for the final climb.

 Acclimation or height alignment

-The gradual process of matching the body with the oxygen deficiency in high altitude is called “Climbing acclimation”.
-These adjustment makes it easier to deliver more oxygen to the cells and also improve oxygen utilization.
+The gradual process of matching the body with oxygen deficiency in high altitude is called “Climbing acclimation”.
+This adjustment makes it easier to deliver more oxygen to the cells and also improve oxygen utilization.
 There are significant individual differences in the ability of individuals to adapt to altitude.
 Some, quickly adapt to altitude, while others have acute mountain eardrums and require longer periods of time to sync with the altitude.

-The most important signs and symptoms that occur until you are fully synced with existing air are headaches, nausea and dizziness.
+The most important signs and symptoms that occur until you are fully synced with existing air are headaches, nausea, and dizziness.
 To cope with weathering complications and more readiness for the final climb, one can well deal with this problem by doing a climb of 4,500 meters high and returning to the shelter.
 In case of more serious problems and severe symptoms, take the person to the lower altitudes quickly and get help from professionals who are familiar with the first aid till reaching the official medical help.

 The water springs at the higher altitudes of this area freeze during the night.
-So, to access water, should be done in the heat of the day and before the freezing of water again.
-Of course, due to the small amount of impurities and tastes of water, water purifying tablets can also be used.
+So, to access water should be done in the heat of the day and before the freezing of water again.
+Of course, due to the small number of impurities and tastes of water, water purifying tablets can also be used.
 Access to drinking water on the northern route is a bit more difficult than other routes, and it may be necessary to melt snow to provide water.